nrupprecht/Lightning/README.md

 // Shared pointer to the sink is named 'fs' fs->GetFilter().Accept({ Severity::Error });

+// Another, more idiomatic way to set the filter is via boolean operations.
+// This sets the filter to accept messages of severity at least Info. fs->SetFilter(Severity::Info <= LoggingSeverity);
+// All boolean operations are supported, as are booleans between filters. fs->SetFilter(LoggingSeverity < Severity::Info || Severity::Warning < LoggingSeverity);

 // Sinks can also set whether they accept messages without a severity.
-// This is false by default, and can be controlled by passing a flag in
+// This is true by default, and can be controlled by passing a flag in
 // the AcceptNoSeverity function. fs->GetFilter().AcceptNoSeverity(true);
 ```